Adopted in November 2018

 b/ The Nominations Committee whose duty shall be to perform the responsibilities described in the Nominations Bylaw.
 The immediate Past President shall be the Chair – unless unable to serve – in which case the next available Past President with fewest years since her/his Presidency shall be the Chair.

-c/ The Budget and Finance Committee which shall be chaired by the Treasurer and perform the following duties at a minimum plus any others assigned by either the Board or the Executive Committee:
+c/ The Budget and Finance Committee which shall be chaired by the Treasurer, include the President-elect as a voting member, and perform the following duties at a minimum plus any others assigned by either the Board or the Executive Committee:

 1/ Periodically review the financial well-being of NJSPE and make recommendations to the Board consistent with recognized association financial practices;

-2/ Prepare an annual budget for review by the Board for use of NJSPE receipts – including member dues, taking into account plans submitted by Subordinate Entities directly or through the Executive Committee;
+2/ Prepare an annual budget for review by the Board for use of NJSPE receipts – including member dues, taking into account plans submitted by Subordinate Entities through the President-elect;

 3/ Review the income and expenditures of NJSPE on a quarterly basis and make recommendations to the Board when remedial action is warranted.